dheerajjalagam14/face_recog_detect/README.md

 ---- Albert Einstein-- 5 images

 ---- Nicola Tesla -- 5 images

-all the images of people will be stored under FacesDB folder as shown here: (https://github.com/VaibhavKhamgaonkar/FaceDetection/blob/master/Screen%20Shot%202018-06-29%20at%202.56.38%20PM.png)
-* the next operation performed on the images is to crop the specific face area and replace the originial image.
-The command will take care of that thing as well. so finally you have al lthe face data created on your hard drive in working directory.

 ### Note: If you are tying to get more than 100 images then you need have **chrome driver** and you need to update the file at for chrome driver path( I have added mine ) you will have to change that.
 Just google it for chrome driver you will get it.

 ## 2. Training the Data